A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key challenges in Federated Analytics

 \subsection{Intensive computation}

 In FA, cryptography is commonly used to protect the privacy of each client's data while it is processed and analyzed by multiple parties including the aggregator and other clients.
 However, cryptographic methods are considerably resource-intensive, both in terms of computation and communication.
 Operations in cryptography like encryption, decryption, and hashing are computationally intensive.
 For some advanced cryptographic techniques used in FA like homomorphic encryption and MPC which allow various computations on the encrypted data, the required computation resource is even higher \cite{wang2022protect}.
 Regarding communication cost, encrypted data tends to be larger than their plaintext counterparts.
 Furthermore, most cryptographic protocols require multiple rounds of communication between parties \cite{mcmahan2017communication}, exchanging messages like intermediate results.
 This attribute of cryptography extremely increases the bandwidth required for tasks in FA.
 In addition, managing cryptographic keys is also a complex task in federated settings.
 They are required to be private and secure in their generation, distribution, rotation, and destruction \cite{yang2018death}.
 This process will be more complex and computationally intensive if the number of clients increases \cite{roth2019honeycrisp}.
-These attributes together contribute to the large resource demands for utilizing cryptography in FA, which is a challenge to preserve privacy efficiently in terms of computation costs.
+These attributes together contribute to the large resource demands for utilizing cryptography in FA, which is a challenge to preserve privacy efficiently in terms of computation costs. \blue{In conclusion, intensive computation is a challenge in many FA solutions, especially those utilizing privatization methodology based on cryptography, according to our taxonomy.
+Meanwhile, DP-based solutions usually do not introduce a significant computation burden.}